HavartiBard/monger-homelab/README.md

 Establishing docs to create a fresh docker and kubernetes cluster install

+This is my attempt to build and manage a kubernetes cluster using ansible and k3s.
+I am using the following resources to guide me:

 # Build a Kubernetes cluster using K3s via Ansible